MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 This guide provides step-by-step instructions on performing a copy from an LCS managed Production/Sandbox environment to a Power Platform admin center (PPAC) managed online development environment (ODE).

-Unlike the current LCS copy experience, PPAC based copy copies over your AxDB, MrDB, any customizations and the ISV solutions.
+Unlike the current LCS copy experience, PPAC based copy copies over your Databases, any customizations and the ISV solutions.
 In simple terms, it produces a replica of the source environment that includes both code and data.

 ## Prerequisites